 Your shiny new CLFS system is almost complete.
-One of the last things to do is ensure you can boot it.
-The instructions below apply only to Cobalt RaQ1/RaQ2/Cube2 servers.
+One of the last things to do is to ensure that the system can be properly booted.
+The instructions below apply only to computers of x86 and x86_64 architecture, meaning mainstream PCs.
 Information on "boot loading" for other architectures should be available in the usual resource-specific locations for those architectures.